aandiron/aandiron.github.io/unpublished/the-menu-in-progress.md

 * [X] $30 - read something I wrote, get soaking wet, make yourself cum

 * [X] $30 - make yourself cum thinking about me (no pics or proof required; $10 bonus if you make yourself squirt!)

-* [X] $40 - audio recording of yourself cumming (any time, any way, no limit to how many of these I will pay for)

 * [X] $300 - NAKED video of you slowly stripping until you are touching your pussy and masturbating. ~10 minutes of content.